zendesk/custom-sunshine-conversations-ios-ui/README.md

 }
 ```

 The _endOfInput_ function is logging the text to the console and resetting the Text View to an empty state.
-When we implement the Smooch pieces, this is where we'll send a message instead of logging it.
+When we implement the Smooch pieces, this is where we'll place our code to call smooch instead of logging text.

 In our _viewDidLoad_ method, we'll add this line to attach our _endOfInput_ function to the UI element:
 ```swift